scardine/random-writings/masters-of-code.md

 laptop but when the clock started, I looked back and the app was not in the screen yet so I forgot everything we rehearsed before and totally screwed up (sorry for that, Eduardo).

-I would like to thank Eduardo for everything, Mastercard for hosting the event and everybody else I met there for being such a merry crowd.
+I would like to thank Eduardo for the partnership, Mastercard for hosting the event and everybody else I met there for being such a merry crowd.

 I have never felt so alive since when I heard my daughter cry for the first time (another great weekend).